psteinroe/supabase-cache-helpers/README.md

 ## ⚠️ Project Status

 After using the library in production for a while, I made the decision to rewrite large parts of it.
 Although I do not plan to change the API much, I would not recommend using it in production as of now.
-I expect the rewrite to be done by mid of January latest.
+You can track the progress in [this PR](https://github.com/psteinroe/supabase-cache-helpers/pull/128).
 Please file issues for feedback, and subscribe for updates!

 ## 📦 Packages